 In high school, my friends and I would freestyle with each other and spend our free time battling and coming up with various tracks.
 At some point, a light switch went off and I took the poetry I had been writing and turned them into song lyrics and worked on conceptualizing themes and concepts.
 When I was 21, I asked myself what the one thing I couldn’t live without was and I instinctively knew music would always be a part of my life.

-Blast: What has been your favorite song to record/play?
+Blast Magazine: What has been your favorite song to play with 7Lions?

 Prophet: Shawn Carter came from a truly difficult upbringing, which was far worse than where I came from.
 He gave up selling drugs and created a company and a huge body of work.
 What I admire is that he is not afraid to recognize his past and makes no apology for the person he was.
 He addresses his past with class, and focuses on his future.
 He is definitely the most powerful and relatable artist I can think of.